Without a Federal Contract Vehicle (IDIQ/GWAC, GSA Schedule, MAC),

 Does Your Firm Need to be on an IDIQ?

 Very simply, YES!
-It needs to bid on and win every IDIQ for which it is qualified
+You need to plan for, bid on, and win every IDIQ for which your firm is qualified

 Rainmaker is The IDIQ Expert